keremoktar/keremoktar.github.io/docs/intuition.md

 <small>Last updated: August 2026</small>

-The following is a true statement in logic:
+Here is a sentence that classical logic calls true:
 > If I am a cat, I love eating dark matter.

 <img src="https://keremoktar.com/assets/images/cat-galaxy2.jpg" alt="catkerem" class="center">

-If you don't know why this is true, logic is not what you think it is.
-In this post, I explain why many such absurd statements are true, and what this has to do with the foundations of logic.
+Seriously.
+I am not a cat, and I have never tasted dark matter.
+But logic uses a stripped-down version of “if” called the material conditional.
+It asks one question: Did the first part happen while the second part failed?
+Only then does it call the statement false.
+Because I am not a cat, the rule has not been broken, and the whole statement counts as true.

+Ordinary conversation expects more from “if”: relevance, causality, and some useful connection between the two ideas.
+Formal logic leaves those expectations behind so that it can do a narrower practical job: track which inferences preserve truth.
+The strange result above is therefore a clue to why true, false, and the basic machinery of propositional logic were built the way they were.

-This is the truth table for the conditional operator '→' (where 'A → B' = 'if A then B'):
+Here is the truth table for the conditional operator '→' (where 'A → B' = 'if A then B'):

 |   A   |   B   | A → B |
 |:-----:|:-----:|:------:|